matoy/AzureReservedInstanceUsageCheck/README.md

 You can find a script example in 'monitoring-script-example' folder which makes a GET request, outputs the result, looks for "CRITICAL" or "WARNING" in the text and use the right exit code accordingly.

-Calling the function once a day should be enough since information given by the Azure API are on a daily basis.
+Calling the function once a day should be enough since data provided by the Azure API is usage rate on a daily basis.

-You can modify reservation usage 'warning' and 'critical' thresholds within the GET paramaters of the URL (just add &warning=90&critical=80 for example).
+You can modify reservation usage 'warning' and 'critical' thresholds within the GET parameters of the URL (just add &warning=90&critical=80 for example).

-Default values are 99 and 98.
+Default values are 99 and 98 percent.

+Be sure to have an appropriate timeout (60s or more) because if you have many reservations, the function will need some time to execute.

 This is an example of what you'd get in Centreon:
 ![alt text](https://github.com/matoy/AzureReservedInstanceUsageCheck/blob/main/img/screenshot2.png?raw=true)